AvionShea/jobBoardScraper/README.md

 ## <a name="features">Features</a>

-👉 **Custom Job Boards**: Search any job board you can image just by providing the needed information.
+👉 **Custom Job Boards**: Search any job board you can imagine just by providing the needed information.

 👉 **Automated Emails**: Integrates Nodemailer and node-cron to send a list of scraped jobs.